-You are cordially invited to attend the 2017 Annual Meeting of Stockholders of Xencor, Inc., a Delaware corporation (the "Company") to be held on Tuesday, June 22, 2017 at 1:30 p.m.
-Pacific Time at the Courtyard Marriott Monrovia, 700 W. Huntington Drive, Monrovia, California 91016.
+You are cordially invited to attend the 2018 Annual Meeting of Stockholders of Xencor, Inc., a Delaware corporation (the "Company") to be held on Tuesday, June 26, 2018 at 1:30 p.m.
+Pacific Time at the Company's headquarters, 111 W. Lemon Ave., Monrovia, California 91016.
 We are holding the meeting for the following purposes:

 - 1. To elect the nominees to the Board of Directors named in the accompanying proxy statement to serve for the ensuing year and until their successors are elected; - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2017; - 3.
-To hold a non-binding advisory vote on the compensation of the Company's named executive officers; - 4.
-To hold a non-binding advisory vote on the frequency of future non-binding advisory stockholder votes on the compensation of the Company's named executive officers; and, - 5.
+To ratify the selection by the Audit Committee of the Board of Directors of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending 2018; - 3.
+To hold a non-binding advisory vote on the compensation of the Company's named executive officers; and, - 4.
 To conduct any other business properly brought before the meeting.